The Book of Hope cover art

 A legendary conservationist.
 A lifetime spent fighting for nature.
 An indispensable message of hope.

 The world-renowned naturalist and conservationist Jane Goodall has spent more than a half-century warning of our impact on our planet.
-From her famous encounters with chimpanzees in the forests of Gombe as a young woman to her tireless campaigning for the environment in her late '80s, Jane has become the godmother to a new generation of climate activists.
+From her famous encounters with chimpanzees in the forests of Gombe as a young woman to her tireless campaigning for the environment in her late eighties, Jane has become the godmother to a new generation of climate activists.

-In The Book of Hope, Jane draws on the wisdom of a lifetime dedicated to nature to teach us how to find strength in the face of the climate crisis and explains why she still has hope for the natural world and for humanity.
-In extraordinary conversations with her co-author Doug Abrams that weave together stories from her travels and activism, she offers a new understanding of the crisis we face and a compelling path forward for us all to create hope in our own lives and in the world.
+In The Book of Hope, Jane draws on the wisdom of a lifetime dedicated to nature to teach us how to find strength in the face of the climate crisis, and explains why she still has hope for the natural world and for humanity.
+In extraordinary conversations with her co-author Doug Abrams that weave together stories from her travels and activism, she offers readers a new understanding of the crisis we face and a compelling path forward for us all to create hope in our own lives and in the world.

 The world needs a manifesto of hope now more than ever.
-This profound book from a legendary figure in the fight against climate change shows that even in the face of great adversity, we can find hope in human nature and in nature itself.
+This profound book from a legendary figure in the fight against climate change shows that even in the face of great adversity, we can find hope in human nature, and in nature itself.

-©2021 Jane Goodall and Douglas Abrams (P)2021 Penguin Audio
+© Jane Goodall, Douglas Abrams 2021 (P) Penguin Audio 2021

 Environment Nature & Ecology Outdoors & Nature Science Conservation Inspiring